juststrings/Air-Quality---Beijing-/readme.md

 # Problem Objective <br>

-Analyzing dataset provided, seek insights and make recommendations to achieve the set objectives of a company in the environmental consulting industry is seeking to analyze the air quality in a specific city during hot and cold weather, during high-wind conditions and during precipitation.
+Analyzing dataset provided, seek insights and make recommendations to achieve the set objectives of a company in the environmental consulting industry which seeking to analyze the air quality in a specific city (Beijing) during hot and cold weather, during high-wind conditions and during precipitation.
 <br>
 They are majorly interested in making recommendations to the government and businesses in the region on how to mitigate the impact of weather conditions on air quality.